FoxLisk/alttp-notes/glitches/transition_corruption/statue_drag.md

 ### Without Mirror

 1. In PoD-2, pull the statue up into the transition
-1. Hold A through the transition and back up a step.
-The range is very forgiving - almost a full tie; approximately Y-2F to Y-22.
+1. Hold `A` through the transition and back up a step.
+The range is very forgiving - almost a full tile; approximately Y-2F to Y-22.
 1. When the antifairy hits you, start holding ^ to immediately transition
+    * If you're the kind of pervert who plays Enemizer, remember that you are not guaranteed to be able to use this method
 1. Hold `<v` until you are clear of the statue
     * Facing a statue from grabbing distance (1-2px) will disarm statue grab
     * Holding the diagonal is, IMO, the easiest method to avoid disarming statue grab here, but you can do other things, like sword-out movements.